artmg/lubuild/help/manipulate/data-extraction.md

 * Orange
 	* very mature open-source, cross platform project
 	* Python and C with Qt interface
-	* data visualization, machine learning and data mining features
+	* data analytics, visualization, machine learning and data mining features
 * Scriptella is ETL scripting in Java
 * KETL integration platform in Java
 * Jedox full BI, with OLAP and ETL